iakashpaul/iakashpaul.github.io/_posts/2015-11-24-Aerial delivery roadmap.md

 <!--more-->

-Since I was only going to build an ESP8266 remote for 'deep', I thought I might as well build a fairly less complicated GCS like qGroundControl to use on my laptop.
+Since I was only going to build an ESP8266 remote for 'Malare' in Project deep, I thought I might as well build a fairly less complicated GCS like qGroundControl to use on my laptop.
 For the most part it would be acting like a Postmaster for handling pick-ups & drop-offs around the college cricket ground.
 Also need to incorporate the practice of allocating different altitudes for incoming & outgoing sorties of different UAVs(not simultaneously at the moment) for all hubs.